 1) Schlosspark Biesdorf

-With 14 hectares of quiet green space, Schlosspark Biesdorf is one of my all time favourite places in Berlin.
-With a 19th century pink coloured palace, English styled gardens, a pond, a cute café perfect for brunching, and an art museum, it’s well worth the visit.
+With 14 hectares of quiet green space, Schlosspark Biesdorf is one of my all-time favorite places in Berlin.
+With a 19th-century pink-colored palace, English-styled gardens, a pond, a cute café perfect for brunching, and an art museum, it’s well worth the visit.
 Easily reachable on the S5, the park is less than five minutes from the Biesdorf S-Bahn station.
-As you walk through the park toward the palace, you’re treated to a pleasant walk through a road flanked with tall coniferous trees on both sides.
+As you walk through the park toward the palace, you’re treated to a pleasant walk through a road flanked by tall coniferous trees on both sides.
 What’s more, the park is quiet and without tourists.
 You’ll see locals out walking their dogs, families having a picnic, and others sprawled out on a blanket reading a book.

 Address: 12683 Berlin

 2) Central Cemetery Friedrichsfelde – “The Socialist Cemetery“